Franz Suchomel: Operation Reinhardt

 In August 1942, Suchomel was transferred to the Treblinka extermination camp.
 There he was responsible for handling incoming transports of Jewish victims as well as the confiscation and collection of valuables.
-He urged Jewish women on their way to the gas chambers disguised as showers: "Dear ladies, quickly, quickly, quickly, the water is getting cold."

 In October 1943 he served at the Sobibor extermination camp for a short time.
 After Operation Reinhard ended in November 1943, Suchomel was transferred along with the rest of Globocnik's staff to Operational Zone of the Adriatic Littoral in Trieste.
 Here he was a member of Sonderabteilung Einsatz R (English: "Special Action Unit R"), involved in extermination of Jews, confiscation of Jewish assets, and fighting partisan activity.
 As the end of the war approached, the "Special Unit" withdrew from northern Italy at the end of April 1945.
 Suchomel wound up in American captivity there as a prisoner of war and was released in August 1945.
 After 1949 Suchomel lived in Altötting, Bavaria.
 There he was again employed as a tailor, and served in five amateur orchestras as well as in the Catholic church choir.